spring-io/dataflow.spring.io/content/documentation/pages/9-applications/2-pre-packaged-applications-3x.md

 * Docker: https://dataflow.spring.io/rabbitmq-docker-milestone
 * Maven: https://dataflow.spring.io/rabbitmq-maven-milestone

-Using the Data Flow UI, these links are included for pre-fill:
+When you use the Data Flow UI, the links shown in the following image are included for pre-fill:

 ![Bulk register applications](images/bulk-registration.png)